vircadia/vircadia-docs-sphinx/docs/source/explore/personalize/change-avatar.md

 * [Buy an Avatar from the Marketplace](#buy-an-avatar-from-the-marketplace)
 * [Use Your Own Custom Avatar](#use-your-own-custom-avatar)

-## Use Your VirtualYou Avatar
+## Use Your VirtualYou Avatar (Discontinued)

+Please be informed that VirtualYou has been discontinued by High Fidelity.
+We will however, leave this documentation to help people who still own a VirtualYou Avatar.
-VirtualYou: 3D Avatar Creator is High Fidelity’s mobile app developed with the help of our friends at Wolf3D.
+VirtualYou: 3D Avatar Creator is Project Athena’s mobile app developed with the help of our friends at Wolf3D.
 In just a few easy steps, you can create a 3D avatar that looks like you in less than five minutes.
 The app creates your avatar based on a selfie that you take from your phone's camera.
 You can then select customize your hair, face and body attributes, and choose your outfit.
-Download the app from the [Apple](https://apps.apple.com/us/app/virtual-you-3d-avatar-creator/id1456727419?ls=1) or [Google Play](https://play.google.com/store/apps/details?id=io.wolf3d.hifi) stores.

-At the end, log in to High Fidelity to upload your new avatar to your account.
+At the end, log in to Project Athena to upload your new avatar to your account.

 To wear your VirtualYou avatar: